 2010 Chevy Impala Review

 The Chevy Impala carries into 2010 with some minor revisions, and the dropping of the high performing SS trim.
-The Impala has a starting MSRP of $24,290 - $29,930.
 The Chevy flagship full sized sedan gets an estimated MPG of 18 City / 29 Hwy.
 Overall, the Chevrolet Impala is a comfortable and convenient car, practical and enjoyable to drive.
 It has neat and clean lines with a fresh style that is pleasing to the eye.
 Three trim levels are available: LS, LT and LTZ.
 The Impala competes in a class packed with worthy competitors including the Ford Taurus, Chrysler 300 and Toyota Avalon.
 For 2010 the LT model gets new standard and optional features for 2010.
 The Impala is a full-size front-wheel drive sedan capable of carrying up to six people.
 All trims come with a four-speed automatic transmission.
 Standard equipment includes front bucket seats, Stabilitrak, and front, side and side curtain airbags.
 The Impala offers a smooth and quiet ride and a lot of features for the price.

 Impala Power for 2010